how kylie jenner became a modern beauty phenomenon | read | i-D

 "New face" hardly cuts it.

-"Suddenly people got addicted to filling every crack and crevice they saw in their magnification mirrors," a prominent Beverly Hills dermatologist told New York magazine.
+"Suddenly people got addicted to filling every crack and crevice they saw in their magnification mirrors," a prominent Beverly Hills dermatologist told New York Magazine.
 "The end point got stretched to the extent that you're sitting with somebody who's saying, 'I want another cc of stuff placed in my lips,' and I'm saying, 'I can't put any more in there, it's coming out the other side.'"
-The face of the New New Face, with the muscular arms of a yogi and the buoyant cheeks of a three-year-old, was — New York magazine claimed — Madonna.
-Other New New Faced celebrities, allegedly (one needs the legalese) were Cameron Diaz, Lindsay Lohan, Renée Zellweger, Rose McGowan and Melanie Griffith.
+The face of the New New Face, with the muscular arms of a yogi and the buoyant cheeks of a three-year-old, was — New York Magazine claimed — Madonna.
+Other New New Faced celebrities allegedly were Cameron Diaz, Lindsay Lohan, Renée Zellweger, Rose McGowan, and Melanie Griffith.

 I'm not even sure that Instagirls are very interested in the way they look for three-dimensional men, as much as they are invested in doing their face for the camera.
 The look is so high-femme that it is almost woman-to-woman drag, which I mean as a compliment.